Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

 Chemical composition

 The beneficial properties of elecampane are present in the substances found in its root and rhizome.
-These include wax, resins, organic acids, gum, saponins, vitamin E, essential oils in the form of crystals from 1% to 3% with alantolic acid and alanthol, inulin polysaccharide up to 44%, mucus, alkaloids, benzoic and acetic acid.
+These include wax, resins, organic acids, gum, saponins, vitamin E, essential oils in the form of crystals from 1% to 3% with allantolic acid and allanthol, inulin polysaccharide up to 44%, mucus, alkaloids, benzoic and acetic acid.
 It is thanks to their presence that the plant is endowed with high antiseptic properties.

 pharmachologic effect